RipaEx/whitepaper/README.md

-# THIS REPOSITORY IS A WORK IN PROGRESS: CONTENT OF THE WHITEPAPER MAY NOT RAPRESENT THE FINAL WORKFLOW OF THE PROJECT
+# THIS REPOSITORY IS A WORK IN PROGRESS

 <p align="center">
     <a href="./eng/RipaEx_WP_EN.pdf" >